Shobhit28/Preview/README.md

 4. The resources folder has myjs.js which is a javascript file used to perform the operations of displaying the preview.

 5. The resources folder also contains some image resources and css sheets.
+The images include excel icon, word icon you see when you select a particular file.
+The style sheet .css is used to arrange the web elements style on the browser.

+6. So to run the application one must have tomcat installed on the system and the configuration files help tomcat in doing some custom initialisation and serving client requets.